 Small Electronics:

 - A typical smartphone contains around 0.034 grams of gold in its circuit boards, connectors, and microprocessors.
-While this is a minimal amount individually, the sheer volume of phones produced globally adds up: over 1.5 billion smartphones are manufactured annually, representing approximately 51 tons of gold contained within phones alone each year.
+While this is a minimal amount individually, the sheer volume of phones produced globally adds up: over 1.5 billion smartphones are manufactured annually, representing approximately 51 tons of gold contained within phones alone.

 -